 - Once the app is downloaded, open it and login or activate it.

-- On the app homepage, select Choose Location (1), then United Kingdom (2), and finally press Connect (3).
+- On the app homepage, press Selected Location (1), then United Kingdom (2), and finally press Connect (3).

 - Once the app has connected, you will be able to watch Six Nations matches on either the BBC iPlayer or ITV Hub.

-If you do have any problems connecting abroad, we would suggest connecting to a different UK-based server and then trying again.
+If you do have any problems connecting, we would suggest connecting to a different UK-based server and then trying again.
 ExpressVPN always has plenty more servers to choose from.

 30-day money back guarantee